Charter of the French Language: Parliament and courts

 French is the declared language of the legislature and courts in Quebec.
-Section 133 of the Constitution Act, 1867, still in effect, nonetheless requires that bills be printed, published, passed, and assented to in French and in English in Parliaments and the legislatures of Canada and of Quebec.
+Section 133 of the Constitution Act, 1867, still in effect, nonetheless requires that bills be printed, published, passed and assented to in French and English in the Parliament of Canada and the Legislature of Quebec.

 French or English may be used by any person before the courts of Quebec.
 Parties may request the translation in French or English of the judgments by the courts or decisions rendered by any "body discharging quasi-judicial functions".

-The French text prevails over the English one, in case of any discrepancy, for any regulation to which section 133 of the Constitution Act of 1867 does not apply.
+The French text prevails over the English one, in case of any discrepancy, for any regulation to which section 133 of the Constitution Act, 1867 does not apply.

 The first version of the Charter provided that laws be enacted only in French.
 In 1979, the related provisions (articles 7 through 13) were rendered inoperative by a ruling of the Supreme Court of Canada in Attorney General of Quebec v.
 Blaikie; however, Quebec responded by re-enacting in French and in English the Charter of the French Language, leaving intact articles 7 through 13.

 In 1993, the Charter's provisions related to the language of the legislature and courts were made compliant with the Supreme Court's ruling.

 Civil administration

-The government departments, agencies are designated by their French name alone, all administrative documents are drafted and published in the official language.
+The government departments and agencies are designated by their French name alone, and all administrative documents are drafted and published in that official language.
 All communications by the administration with other governments and legal persons, between departments and internally inside departments, are conducted in the official language.

-Knowledge of the official language appropriate to the office being applied for is required.
+A person must have knowledge of the official language appropriate to the office for which he or she is applying.

-A non-official language may be used on signs and posters of the administration for health or public safety reasons.
+A non-official language may be used on signs and posters of the administration, but only for health or public safety reasons.